yuvalsolaz/gir/README.md

 TODO:
 1. label 4 cube sides (discard poles)
 2. validation benchmark
-3. geo visualization for inference: notebook with input text and put cell on map
+3. geo visualization for inference: notebook with input text and cell geometry on map
 4. train on tweeter data
 5. train on wiki all items
 6. beam search for output sequence